CarolCupas/carolcupaswebsite/_drafts/transición.md

 ---
 title: Transition
-subtitle: Año sabático y las oportunidades
+subtitle: One sabatic year and opportunities
 date: 2020-03-22T23:00:00.000+00:00
 thumb_img_path: ''
 excerpt: The routine bores me and for that, the changes often occur in my life.
 From